Skip to main content

 Research Professor of Global Health · 2023 - Present Duke Global Health Institute, University Institutes and Centers

-Professor of Environmental Sciences and Policy · 2023 - Present Environmental Sciences and Policy, Nicholas School of the Environment
+Professor in the Division of Environmental Social Systems · 2025 - Present Environmental Social Systems, Nicholas School of the Environment

 Faculty Research Scholar of DuPRI's Population Research Center · 2014 - Present Duke Population Research Center, Duke Population Research Institute